Greece Extends Lockdown Measures To January 7 - UrduPoint

 Greece Extends Lockdown Measures To January 7

-Athens, Dec 7 (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :Greece on Monday extended its coronavirus lockdown measures to January 7, citing the slow impact of restrictive measures announced a month ago.
+Athens, Dec 7 (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :Greece on Monday extended its coronavirus lockdown measures until January 7, citing the slow impact of restrictive measures announced a month ago.

 The shutdown affects schools, restaurants, clubs, courts and most professional sports.
 There is also a ban on travel between geographical regions.